The Power of the Pen: 12 Fun Facts You Never Knew About Pens and Pencils

 Like this infographic and want to embed it on your own site?
 Just copy and paste the embed code (leave out the brackets):

 Pens and pencils are part of a pretty big market, with over $4 billion in sales each year, according to the Writing Instrument Manufacturers Association (WIMA).
-Yes, WIMA is a thing, and it actually has some information about pens, pencils, crayons, and other instruments we write with that will probably surprise you.
+Yes, WIMA is a thing, and it actually has some information about pens, pencils, crayons, and other writing instruments that will probably surprise you.

 Fun Fact: Dreaming about a pencil might indicate you plan to make a temporary impact in a situation, or that a relationship might not last long.